dd32/td-gh-ex/readme.txt

 Support
 -------

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@Version 1.8
+1. Remove Lock Icons and Create list of features mentioned in View PRO details tab.
 @Version 1.7.9.1
 1. Issue fixed with bluestreet child theme fixed
 @Version 1.7.9